 - frame their knowledge of public health within a development context.

 Students take the following compulsory modules, which are assessed formatively during the term and form the basis of one of the final exam papers in the summer:

 Terms 2 and 3

-The normal minimum entrance qualification for registration is at least a second-class Honours degree of a UK university, or an overseas qualification of an equivalent standard, or a registerable qualification in medicine, dentistry or veterinary studies appropriate to the programme.
+- a second-class honours degree of a UK university, or an overseas qualification of an equivalent standard, in a subject appropriate to that of the course of study to be followed

 Applications with an appropriate technical qualification, or equivalent qualification and experience from overseas, are also welcomed.

 Any prospective student who does not meet the above minimum entry requirement, but who has relevant professional experience, may still be eligible for admission.
-The Registry can advise on eligibility to apply in such cases.
+Qualifications and experience will be assessed from the application.

 You will need the equivalent of a bachelor's degree to undertake an MSc.
 This will usually require you to have a BSc degree or have completed the first three years of your medical degree.
 More information on intercalating an MSc at the School.